 Married couples who decide to officially separate will normally get a divorce.
-However, it is sometimes possible to get an annulment of marriage instead.

 What is an annulment of marriage and can you get one in the UK?

 Annulment of marriage, also known as nullity, is essentially a declaration that a marriage is not legally valid.
 It has the effect of making a marriage null, effectively ending the marriage without the need for divorce.

 Therefore, the effect of an annulment is that the marriage, so far as the law is concerned, becomes null and void.
 There could however be possible unintended consequences to having a marriage annulled so you should consult with a family law solicitor before making any decisions regarding annulment.

 An annulment of marriage could impact a spouse’s ability to get maintenance support from the other spouse or it could affect rights to any property acquired during the marriage for example.

 Annulment is possible in England and Wales under specific circumstances (see below).